 Elvis Presley reworked one of Monroe’s greatest songs, “Blue Moon of Kentucky” for his Grand Ole Opry debut at the Ryman on October 2, 1954.
 Presley was such a fan that he included the song on the B-side of his debut album.
 Carl Perkins even claimed that the first words Elvis said to him were, “Do you like Bill Monroe?”

-More than two decades after his passing and seven after inventing bluegrass on the Ryman stage during an Opry show, Monroe’s legacy remains palpable.
+This year, we celebrate the 76th anniversary of the birth of bluegrass on the Ryman stage.
+More than two decades after his passing and seven after inventing the genre during an Opry show, Monroe’s legacy remains palpable.